apache/jackrabbit-oak/oak-run/README.md

 The following runmodes are currently available:

     * backup          : Backup an existing Oak repository.
     * restore         : Restore a backup of an Oak repository.
     * benchmark       : Run benchmark tests against different Oak repository fixtures.
     * debug           : Print status information about an Oak repository.
     * compact         : Segment compaction on a TarMK repository.
     * upgrade         : Migrate existing Jackrabbit 2.x repository to Oak.
     * server          : Run the Oak Server.
     * console         : Start an interactive console.
     * explore         : Starts a GUI browser based on java swing.
     * graph           : Export the segment graph of a segment store to a file.
     * history         : Trace the history of a node
     * check           : Check the FileStore for inconsistencies
     * primary         : Run a TarMK Cold Standby primary instance
     * standby         : Run a TarMK Cold Standby standby instance
     * scalability     : Run scalability tests against different Oak repository fixtures.
     * recovery        : Run a _lastRev recovery on a MongoMK repository
     * checkpoints     : Manage checkpoints
     * tika            : Performs text extraction
     * garbage         : Identifies blob garbage on a DocumentMK repository
     * tarmkdiff       : Show changes between revisions on TarMk
+    * tarmkrecovery   : Lists candidates for head journal entries
     * help            : Print a list of available runmodes

 Some of the features related to Jackrabbit 2.x are provided by oak-run-jr2 jar.
 See